EU Omnibus Package 2025: CSRD, CSDDD, and EU Taxonomy

 Structured Gap Analysis: Which obligations are eliminated, which remain?

-Supply Chain Compliance Check: Review your processes for risk analysis, prevention, and remediation.
-A robust due diligence and ESG reporting infrastructure remains essential - for preparation for future regulatory phases, ad-hoc checks, and requirements from customers, suppliers, and banks/investors.
+Review Supply Chain Compliance: Check your processes for risk analysis, prevention, and remediation.
+A robust due diligence and ESG reporting infrastructure remains essential – to prepare for future regulatory phases, ad-hoc audits, and customer, supplier, and bank/investor requirements.

-Adjust Contract Design/Terms & Conditions: Adapt your supplier clauses to the new requirements (suspension instead of compulsory termination).
+Adapt Contract Design/Terms and Conditions: Adjust your supplier clauses to the new regulations (suspension instead of mandatory termination).

 Monitor National and EU-wide Implementation